worldlxy/spring-ai-examples/agents/reflection/README.md

 ## MergeSort

 The file `AgentMergeSort.md` shows a similar run to create a merge sort algorithm.
+There is also a JUnit test of the code that was generated to show it works.